You are here

 Conductor / Music Director

-Music Director Lawrence Eckerling is entering his fifteenth season with the ESO.
+Music Director Lawrence Eckerling is entering his 17th season with the ESO.
 He continues to be committed to the on-going artistic growth of the Evanston Symphony and its talented musicians.
 He was named 2014 Illinois Conductor of the Year (Community Orchestras) by the Illinois Council of Orchestras, and he also received this accolade in 2007.

 Prior to his tenure with the Evanston Symphony, Eckerling served as Music Director and Conductor of the St. Cloud Symphony Orchestra in Minnesota from 1986 to 2002.
 Earlier, he served as Assistant Conductor of the Omaha Symphony, and as Music Director and Conductor of the Omaha Area Youth Orchestra.
 In 1980, he founded the Pro Musica Chamber Orchestra of Chicago, which performed a series of free Music Performance Trust Fund concerts.